return42/sphkerneldoc/linux_src_doc/include/linux/regulator/driver_h.rst

     selector.

 get_voltage
-    Return the currently configured voltage for the regulator.
+    Return the currently configured voltage for the regulator;
+    return -ENOTRECOVERABLE if regulator can't be read at bootup and hasn't been set yet.

 get_voltage_sel
-    Return the currently configured voltage selector for the regulator.
+    Return the currently configured voltage selector for the regulator; return -ENOTRECOVERABLE if regulator can't
+    be read at bootup and hasn't been set yet.

 set_current_limit
     Configure a limit for a current-limited regulator.